varocketry/guitar-mastery-hub/public/lessons/lesson_036_diatonic_harmony_major_keys.md

 Master it, and you can write songs in any style.

-**See you in Lesson 37 - where we smooth out these progressions with voice leading!** 🎸
+**See you in Lesson 37 - where we smooth out these progressions with voice leading!** ðŸŽ¸

 ---

-## 📝 TRACK YOUR PRACTICE
+## ðŸ“ TRACK YOUR PRACTICE

 **Ready to log your practice session?**